I am proud of the career that I've made for myself, and I know that Steppenwolf, the Arden and UArts are to thank for that.

 "The thing I love about Chicago is that everyone has your back.
 I've experienced nothing but support from people in this business, and I honestly don't understand why every theater artist doesn't live here."

-As of December 2013, Elana became a company member of Jackalope Theatre Company, which was named the 2013 Best Up-and-Coming Theatre Company by Time Out Chicago.
-Elana will serve as the casting director as well as company member.
+Elana is now a company member of Jackalope Theatre Company, which was named the 2013 Best Up-and-Coming Theatre Company by Time Out Chicago.
+She formerly served as Jackalope's associate producer & director of casting.

 "Since the Arden, I've been searching for a company that I can call my home.
 And now I've found it, and it feels great."

 Attending the University of the Arts as a Directing, Playwriting & Production major was the ideal college experience for Elana.
-She was constantly challenged, supported and felt she learned the true meaning of collaboration, which is a word she uses daily now.
+She says she was constantly challenged, supported and learned the true meaning of collaboration.